barak/terminus/README.md

 novelty.

-Third, it has been written in Vala and uses Gtk3, which allows it to take advantage of the new characteristics available and to use less resources (both guake and terminator are written in python 2, which needs more memory, and uses Gtk2, which can be considered obsolete).
+Third, it has been written in Vala and uses Gtk3, which allows it to take advantage of the new characteristics available and to use less resources.

 ## Compiling it ##